Fairfax Station, VA

 Q. Who is eligible to join the swim and dive team?

 A. Any Crosspointe resident or associate pool member under the age of 19 or 5 by June 1 is eligible to join.
-To be on the swim team, swimmers must be able to swim one uninterrupted length of the pool (25 meters) freestyle by Time Trials (June 17th).
+To be on the swim team, swimmers must be able to swim one uninterrupted length of the pool (25 meters) freestyle by Time Trials (June 12th) or the first B Meet (June 14th).
 It is advantageous to swim at least one other stroke (breaststroke, backstroke, or butterfly) although we will work on all strokes during practice.
 Note: The Cruisers are a competitive swim team and are not a venue for taking swimming lessons.
 If your swimmer is not a very skilled swimmer, he or she should take swimming lessons first and try the swim team later.
 We expect many young swimmers this summer and we have to ensure that each swimmer is safe in the water.
 Our coaching staff will spend the first few days evaluating the beginning swimmers.
 If they feel that your swimmer would be safer waiting until next year, they will discuss this with you, and your registration fee will be refunded.
 The Fairfax County Park Authority at South Run offers many swimming programs.

 For divers, some experience is a plus, but not a must.
 Coaches ensure that divers can safely complete their dives before they are allowed to use them in a competition.